 According to Cerrig Parr, a solicitor with Hughes Solicitors in East Sussex who specialises in advising private clients on estate and inheritance planning: ‘Clients often wonder if inheritance tax planning is ‘tax avoidance’ and whether it might be illegal.
 But we all have a right to minimise our tax bill, as long as we do so within the law.
 There are a variety of options including tax-free gift, the use of trusts and various reliefs’.

 The rules around inheritance tax and other tax reliefs are complex and it is important to seek advice from a regulated professional.
 Hughes Solicitors is regulated by the Solicitors Regulation Authority, which means that the law firm and its employees must abide to a strict code of conduct.
-Professional advisers are properly trained – for example, Hilary Hughes, Cerrig Parr and Ruth Weaver are also qualified with STEP (the Society of Trust and Estate Practitioners), and clients are protected by insurance.
+Professional advisers are properly trained – for example, Hilary Hughes and Cerrig Parr are also qualified with STEP (the Society of Trust and Estate Practitioners), and clients are protected by insurance.

 Unfortunately, the Treasury consultation identified that promoters of tax avoidance schemes are ‘rarely members of professional bodies.’